Murumu1/3YP-Generalised-Planning/README.md

 ## Installation
 This code is being developed on a Nobara 38 machine.

-To install it use the following c:
+To install it use the following command:
 ```shell
 git clone https://gitlab.cs.man.ac.uk/m59511md/generalised-planning-to-solve-games.git
 ```